 Honda didn’t have any trouble answering that question.
 No stranger to technology as a catalyst for performance (how else do you get 306 horsepower out of a two-litre engine?), they found the tech-forward solution: digital retailing.

 Digital retailing created a process with no roadblocks, no stress points, and no limits to how fast or enthusiastically Honda’s customers could pre-order their cars.
 Vehicle availability was the only restriction on the sale of the Civic Type R Limited Edition.
 If inventory is a limit for you, learn how to sell more cars with less inventory over here.

 We recognize that the Type R is a special car.
-No matter how well you advertise, your audience probably isn’t going to be as ravenously animated about purchasing their next minivan or subcompact.
+No matter how well you advertise, your audience probably isn’t going to be as ravenously animated about purchasing their next crossover or subcompact.
 But there’s another side to this: 100 people dove headfirst into the purchase of a car they hadn’t even had the chance to look at, never mind test drive.

 This sort of enthusiasm doesn’t emerge from nowhere; it indicates an underlying demand on which Honda expertly capitalized, and which dealerships can leverage to sell anything from a next-gen sports car to a family sedan.

 Just like this race-ready Civic, digital retailing is the practical, tech-forward, high performance option that consumers can’t get enough of.
 As we forge a path out of the COVID-19 pandemic, digital retailing is going to be the powerhouse of our recovery — and our future.

 Read more about the Civic Type R Limited and its unprecedented launch success here.